Mharbulous/Paginator/docs/stories/story-1.2.md

 ## 5. Assumptions

-* The CSS variables `--pgntr-page-width-visual`, `--pgntr-page-height-visual`, and `--pgntr-page-margin` are unitless numbers representing pixels.
+* The CSS variables `--pgntr-page-width-visual`, `--pgntr-page-height-visual`, and `--pgntr-page-inset` are unitless numbers representing pixels.
 * The structure of `demonstration.html` allows for straightforward replacement/addition of console elements.
 * Basic JavaScript environment is set up.
 * Using simple "+" and "-" text for buttons is acceptable.
 Aria-labels will be used.